Netflix could introduce ads later this year: report - NewsBreak

 While discussing quarterly earnings, Hastings said password sharing, in addition to streaming competition, is believed to be causing “lower acquisition and lower growth.”
 In a letter to shareholders last month, Netflix executives reported that more than 100 million households are using a different household’s account.

 “This is a big opportunity as these households are already watching Netflix and enjoying our service,” the letter reads .
-Executives also mentioned how Netflix is testing new features to monetize password sharing.Celeb glues himself to Starbucks counter, video shows
+Executives also mentioned how Netflix is testing new features to monetize password sharing.What happens to your Amazon returns?
+Sometimes, they go to the highest bidder

 In March, Netflix said that while features like separate profiles and multiple streams available through its standard and premium plans have been “hugely popular,” they have led to “confusion about when and how Netflix can be shared.”